nielskrijger/node-url-permissions/README.md

 In most web applications a combination of various methods are used to authorize users.
 In our `newspaper.com` example a pragmatic approach would be to:

-- use roles (`editor`, `writer`, ...) to easily centrally administer common permissions of users (RBAC),
+- use roles (`editor`, `writer`, ...) to easily centrally administer common permissions of users (RBAC-like),
-- allow `writers` to grant extra permissions to other `writers` for the purpose of reviewing drafts (DAC),
+- allow `writers` to grant extra permissions to other `writers` for the purpose of reviewing drafts (DAC-like),
 - allow public users to access articles with status `published` only (ABAC-like).

-The URL-Based Permission model is an attempt to find a middle-ground in these three models.
-It however is not a best of breed, most use cases are better served by other access control models.
-URL-Based Permissions are:
+URL-Based Permissions focusses primarily on the representation of a permission, not what you'd like to do with them.
+Compared to the other models URL-Based Permissions are:

-- not as manageable as roles;
+- not as simple or manageable as roles;
 - not as fine-grained as an ACL;
-- not as flexible as policies.
+- not as flexible or advanced as policies.

 As a result when using URL-Based Permissions you may find yourself using other models as well.
+However, for most REST web services the model should fit well.

+### Real example

-For example, imagine storing a file in a cloud service.
-The URL permission may look like:
+Imagine storing a file in a cloud service.
+By default the upload is private and an URL permission granting access to it may look like:

 ```
-/files/logo.png:read,write
+/files/logo.png:all
 ```

-Say you want to share this file with anonymous users.
+Say you want to grant read-access to this file for anonymous users.
 To model this in your system you might create a group "anonymous" and add the permission `/files/logo.png:read` to that group.
 However, allowing anyone to add permissions to the group "anonymous" will quickly grow that group's permission list to millions of records creating performance and manageability issues.

 Alternatively, you might create an additional resource url `/public/logo.png` acting as a symlink to `/files/logo.png`.
-This way by granting a group "anonymous" the permission `/public:read` allows anyone to access your publicly shared files.
+This way by granting a group "anonymous" the permission `/public/*:read` allows anyone to access your publicly shared files.
 Revoking that access is as simple as removing the symlink.
 While this works, you might not want to create symlinks like that.

-A more simple approach is to add an attribute `public=true|false` to each file record and check programmatically whether a user is granted access or not.
+Yet another alternative is to add an attribute `public=true|false` to each file record and check programmatically whether a user is granted access or not.
 To express this in an URL Permission you can use `/files?public=true:read`.

-While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are easier to implement and maintain.
+While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are easier to implement and maintain.ll